Have you ever read pointless stories with annoying twists?

 Your audience wants content that makes sense and they want to get to the point quickly.
 Give it to them using the following steps:

-1. Start with an end in mind: The ideal thing is that before you begin writing, you should ask at least two questions about the script or blog post you’re about to create:
+The ideal thing is that before you begin writing, you should ask at least two questions about the script or blog post you’re about to create:

 What goals do you have for this content?